singularity/singularity/README.txt

 all development was done in Linux, so glitches may be present in OSX and Windows.

+Windows:
+You will need to install Python (http://python.org/download/) and PyGame:
+(http://www.pygame.org/download.shtml).
+Once these are installed, double-click on singularity.py to start the game.

 Running the game:
 on Linux, running the shell script "Endgame_Linux" will start the game.
 On other platforms, type "python singularity.py".